 Symposium Strengthens Partnership with East African Countries

-NC State hosted 16 agriculture and health experts from Kenya, Malawi, Uganda and Tanzania for a three-day symposium Sept.
-18-20 to exchange ideas and strengthen partnerships with NC State researchers.
+This September, NC State hosted 16 agriculture and health experts from Kenya, Malawi, Uganda and Tanzania for a three-day symposium to exchange ideas and strengthen partnerships with NC State researchers.
 This symposium built upon several years of partnership and existing funded projects in Kenya and more recent partnerships in Malawi.
-These partnerships focus on sustainable agricultural development with an emphasis on aquaculture and African Indigenous Vegetables (AIV) as part of the CREdO initiative.
+These partnerships focus on sustainable agricultural development with an emphasis on aquaculture and African Indigenous Vegetables (AIV) as part of the CREdO project.

 “There is no doubt this has been a one-of-a-kind symposium, not only a first for NC State but it has been a true grass-root initiative where scientists, extension professionals, administration, and practitioners have come together to work on solutions that are holistic and systemic, all under the CREdO framework.
 It has been our East African partners who set the path for development, and we are happy to collaborate,” says Jose Cisneros, director of International Programs in the College of Agricultural and Life Sciences.